-Laredo is also one of Texas’s most historic cities as well as the gateway city to Mexico, making for one GRANDE trip.
-The folks that live here are truly passionate folks, which you can see in their homemade foods, well-preserved culture and even their annual George Washington birthday celebration…Journey to Laredo and you’ll find that this town is filled with the best of both Texas and Mexico!
+Laredo is also one of Texas's most historic cities as well as the gateway city to Mexico, making for one GRANDE trip.
+You can see the passion of these folks in the homemade foods, well-preserved culture and even their annual George Washington birthday celebration.
+This town is filled with the best of both Texas and Mexico!

 To really immerse yourself in the true culture of Laredo, head to San Bernardo Avenue District where you’ll find tons of Mexican import stores — and my favorite is Basket and Pottery Alley.
 This store is packed with imports like crushed pink velvet hats, Mexican dresses and brightly colored knick-knacks.

 Just walking around the San Agustin de Laredo Historic District, you can learn so much about Laredo’s history.
 This plaza in the heart of town is surrounded by buildings from the 1700s-1800s, like the San Agustin Cathedral built in 1872, Casa Ortiz which was built in 1830, and La Posada — a hotel that used to be the high school.